neootest/MICO/README.md

-	* Demos: Demos applications and application framework COM.MXCHIP.SPP: Data transparent transimission between serial and wlan COM.MXCHIP.HA: Data that conform to HA package definition can be delivered between serial and wlan COM.Apple.HomeKit: Application demo that is ompatiable to Apple Homekit protocol beta release 1
+	* Demos: Demos applications and application framework COM.MXCHIP.SPP: Data transparent transimission between serial and wlan COM.MXCHIP.HA: Data that conform to HA package definition can be delivered between serial and wlan COM.Apple.HomeKit: Application demo that is compatiable to Apple Homekit protocol release 1, all HomeKit feathures are supported, include MFi authencation
 	* External: External library and tools
 		Curve25519: New Diffie-Hellman Speed Records Booktitle Public Key Cryptography
 		GladmanAES: AES algorithm (not used in MICO, MICO has build-in AES algorithm)